FirelyTeam/firely-docs/vonk/features/hipaa.rst

 This depends on the solution you went with for :ref:`hipaa_164.312.a.1`.

 In case you went with SMART on FHIR, add an authorization workflow that grants emergency access rights - essentially, a "super" access token.
-The application can then use this token with Vonk, just like any other token.
+The application can then use this token with Firely Server, just like any other token.

 If you went with a custom authentication scheme, add a special measure to handle this scenario.